AviatrixSystems/Docs/HowTos/ingress_protection_firenet_paloaltogcp.rst

 |enable_egress2|

 Step 3.
 Verify health probe status
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the GCP console open the Load balancing menu and check the health of the load balancers used by the Transit FireNet.
+These load balancers are created during the Transit FireNet setup for GCP.
 There will be one UDP and one TCP load balancer.
 Backends should show as healthy.

 |gcp_be_lb_health|